Call for Submissions: The 2021 Heizer Doctoral Dissertation Award in New Enterprise Development

 2) The following three nomination documents:

-- a) A cover page containing the dissertation title, the name of dissertation author, the name of the awarding university, the names of all dissertation committee members, and the date the dissertation was officially completed.
+- A cover page containing the dissertation title, the name of the dissertation author, the name of the awarding university, the names of all dissertation committee members, and the date when the dissertation was officially completed.

-- b) A one-page dissertation abstract providing a synopsis of the dissertation summary.
+- A one-page dissertation abstract providing a synopsis of the dissertation summary.

 All three documents should be typed single-spaced with double spacing between paragraphs on 8.5 by 11-inch paper in 12 point New Times Roman font with 1 inch margins all around.